 Welcome to the Year Six class page.
 Ms Robbens is our class teacher and Mrs Newton, Mrs Carlin and Mrs Handforth are our class teaching assistants.
 Here you can find lots of information about Year Six as well as keeping up to date with all of the exciting things that we get up to throughout the school year.
 You can also follow our class page on Twitter- @STAClassRobbens- for more photos information about our learning.

 This year in school we will continue to follow the exciting Inspire curriculum.
 As a result it means that we have lots of exciting topics to look forward to over the coming months.

 Walk Like an Egyptian

 Heart & Soul

 In Year Six our homework is given out on Tuesday and is due back to school no later than the following Monday.
-It will normally consist of one piece of English, Maths or Topic work, along with IXL practise during the week of a minimum of 30 minutes.
+It will normally consist of English, Maths or Topic work, along with IXL practise during the week of a minimum of 30 minutes.
 Practising times tables will also help in all areas of your child’s maths work - these shall also be tested on a weekly basis.

 High Frequency spellings will be given out on Tuesday and tested the following Monday.
 RWI Spellings are also given out and tested on a two weekly basis, depending on the unit being studied.

 Reading is such a valuable life skill and is also relevant across all subjects within school.
 Regular practise really does make a huge difference to reading ability, as does talking about what has been read with someone at home too.
 Please try to ensure your child reads at home for at least 15 minutes each night and gets their home/school diary signed to indicate that this has happened.